19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Material Properties/Mythril Property.md

 - The [Mundane Property](Mundane%20Property.md) is replaced with the [Mythril Property](Mythril%20Property.md).
 - The [Heavy Armor Property](../Armor%20Properties/Heavy%20Armor%20Property.md) is replaced with the [Medium Armor Property](../Armor%20Properties/Medium%20Armor%20Property.md).
 - *Or*, the [Medium Armor Property](../Armor%20Properties/Medium%20Armor%20Property.md) is replaced with the [Light Armor Property](../Armor%20Properties/Light%20Armor%20Property.md).
+- Mythril medium armor does not impose any penalties if you meet its requirements.

 ### Mythril Armor Prices